tanvirastogi08/accessibility-tool/README.md

 A tool which will check the accessibility of your independent component.
 `NOTE: ` For now this tool will work at individual component level only and not for complete page.

+## Prerequisite
+-- NodeJs installed on your machine.
+You can download NodeJS from [here](https://nodejs.org/en/download/ "NODEJS")

 ## Installation

 Run `npm install` at the root path of the project to install the dependencies.